exercism/javascript/docs/TESTS.md

 - Why they are skipped ?

-So as to enable users to concentrate on one test at a time and enable one by one as they evolve the solution.
+To enable users to concentrate on one test at a time and enable one by one as they evolve the solution.

 - How to enable them ?